music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/7jr3iPu4O4bTCVwLMbdU2i?utm_source=generator" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

-This is a tresillo mixed with a backbeat (or four-on-the-floor, it varies throughout the song).
+This is a tresillo mixed with a backbeat (or four-on-the-floor, it varies throughout the song), which results in `1  a2 &`.
+While the addition of the backbeat/four-on-the-floor gives us a `2` that helps with our "timing" metric, it shifts emphasis on the wrong beat.
+The normally-dominant `2` is overshadowed by the "2&", while `1` takes over as the longest, and thus most emphasized note, which is an emphasis I would expect for Samba or Zouk, but not West Coast Swing.

-While the addition of the backbeat/four-on-the-floor gives us a "2" that helps with our "timing" metric, it shifts emphasis on the wrong beat.
-The normally-dominant "2" is overshadowed by the "2&", while "1" takes over as the longest, and thus most emphasized note, which is an emphasis I would expect for Samba or Zouk, but not West Coast Swing.
+This song exemplifies how note duration and fast->slow transitions can emphasize different notes in the music.
+The longest in a tresillo + backbeat is the `1` (at 3/4 of beat), but the fast->slow transition occurs in the `a2`.

 So, to summarize the _timing_ metric: "The timing of the rhythm in the music should be compatible with the timing of a basic triple-step".